Logan Ketterer: Columbus Crew SC

-On January 17, 2017 Ketterer was drafted by Columbus Crew SC in the fourth round (71st overall) of the 2017 MLS SuperDraft.
+On January 17, 2017, Ketterer was drafted by Columbus Crew SC in the fourth round (71st overall) of the 2017 MLS SuperDraft.
 He officially signed for the club on February 20, after taking part in preseason with the team.
 Ketterer opened his first professional season as the third-string goalkeeper for Columbus, behind Zack Steffen and Brad Stuver.
 He made the bench for seven consecutive matches early in the season, with Stuver nursing an injury, but saw no time in any of the matches.
 Ketterer finished the season having been named to the bench for eight matches, all in MLS play, but never made an appearance for Crew SC.
 On December 1, 2017, Columbus declined his contract option, but Ketterer re-signed for the club a little more than a month later.
 His return to Crew SC was confirmed on January 11, 2018, meaning that all four players drafted by the club in 2017 would return for the 2018 season.

 Although Stuver departed the club ahead of the 2018 season, Ketterer remained as the third-string goalkeeper for Columbus after Jon Kempin was acquired in a trade from LA Galaxy.
 Just as in 2017, he made the bench multiple times early in the season with Kempin recovering from injury, but saw no time behind Steffen.
 Unlike in 2017, however, Ketterer received an opportunity for playing time midway through the season.
 With Steffen off on international duty, Ketterer was handed his professional debut on June 6, 2018: he got the nod for a fourth round U.S. Open Cup fixture against Chicago Fire.
 At the end of the season, his contract option was declined by the club; Ketterer departed Columbus with just one appearance in two seasons.

 El Paso Locomotive FC

-On 18 January 2019, Ketterer joined USL Championship team El Paso Locomotive FC ahead of their inaugural season.
+On January 18, 2019, Ketterer joined USL Championship team El Paso Locomotive FC ahead of their inaugural season.
 Following the 2021 season, Ketterer and El Paso mutually agreed to terminate his contract with the club.

 Loan to Portland Timbers

 On May 13, 2021, Ketterer joined MLS side Portland Timbers on loan for the remainder of the season following a season-ending injury to their goalkeeper Jeff Attinella.
-On May 15, 2021, Ketterer made his debut in a 2-0 win over the San Jose Earthquakes.
+On May 15, 2021, Ketterer made his debut in a 2–0 win over the San Jose Earthquakes.
 He kept a clean sheet, saving a penalty kick from Chris Wondolowski.

 CF Montréal

-On February 16, 2022, Ketterer signed a one year contract with CF Montréal which included two option years to further extend the contract.
+On February 16, 2022, Ketterer signed a one-year contract with CF Montréal which included two option years to further extend the contract.
+Ketterer made his debut for CF Montréal with a clean sheet on April 18, 2023, in a 2–0 home win against Vaughan Azzurri in a Canadian Championship match.

+Lexington Sporting Club

+On December 11, 2024, Lexington SC announced the signing of Ketterer for the 2025 season.